 Contact-tracing's gold standard had been reached - 80 per cent of close contacts isolated within 48 hours of a positive test result since August 12.

-- eight confirmed and one probable - including eight connected to the South Auckland cluster and one in managed isolation and quarantine (MIQ).
+Today there were nine new cases - eight confirmed and one probable - including eight connected to the South Auckland cluster and one in managed isolation and quarantine (MIQ).

 That brings the number of cases in the cluster to 101 - now New Zealand's biggest - the number of cases still under investigation to three, and with 19 cases in MIQ, the total number of active cases to 123.

 One of the three cases still under investigation had been asymptomatic, and all indications were it was an old case.
 They had arrived in country in June and hadn't tested positive during their stay in MIQ,

 One had symptoms and went to the North Shore ED on Friday night, and the third case is the Rydges maintenance worker.